cloudability/javascript-style-guide/README.md

       anonymous(); // => TypeError anonymous is not a function

       var anonymous = function() {
-// LINTER ERROR:    ^ 'anonymous' was used before it was defined.
-        console.log('anonymous function expression');
+    //LINTER ERROR: ^ 'anonymous' was used before it was defined. console.log('anonymous function expression');
       };
     }